Michael Warren (actor): College basketball career

-Alcindor and Warren later crossed paths when Warren was an extra in the hospital flashback scene in the 1980 feature film Airplane!.
-Warren was inducted into the UCLA Athletics Hall of Fame.
+Warren was drafted in the 14th round (173rd overall) of the 1968 NBA Draft by the Seattle SuperSonics.
+But he was released during the exhibition season.
+He later signed with the Los Angeles Stars of the ABA, but was again released in the pre-season.
+Warren is quoted as saying "At 22 I was a washed-up ballplayer".

 Acting career

 Warren would go on to work as an actor in television.
 In addition to his starring role on Hill Street Blues, he had an earlier role on The White Shadow, a co-starring role on the CBS series City of Angels, a recurring role on the Showtime series Soul Food, and as a guest star as Jason on Marcus Welby, M.D.

-He appeared as basketball player Easly in Drive, He Said (1971), directed by Jack Nicholson.
+He appeared as basketball player Easly in Drive, He Said (1971), directed by Jack Nicholson and in the film adaptation of Butterflies Are Free (1972) where he played a store owner named Roy.
 In 1974, he played the role of park ranger P. J. Lewis on the NBC adventure series Sierra, and went on to play a rookie officer for a possible backdoor pilot during the final 1975 season of Adam-12.
 His film work includes Norman...
 Is That You?
 (1976) with Redd Foxx and Pearl Bailey.
 In 1979, he starred as police officer Willie Miller on the CBS crime drama Paris, the first effort by Hill Street Blues executive producer Steven Bochco.

 He guest starred in In the House opposite LL Cool J as Debbie Allen's ex-husband.
 He also guest starred on the Fox sitcom Living Single as Khadijah's father, and later portrayed Joan's father on the UPN/CW sitcom Girlfriends.

 Warren played Darrin Dewitt Henson's boss on the Showtime show Soul Food, in which he played hustler-turned-entrepreneur Baron Marks.
 He had a recurring role on the ABC Family series Lincoln Heights as Spencer Sutton, Eddie's father.

 He played Pete Bancroft in the Tales from the Darkside episode, "Satanic Piano" (1985).
-Warren appeared as Virgil Tibbs' former longtime police partner, Matthew Pogue on the episode of In the Heat of the Night "The Hammer and the Glove" in 1988.
+Warren appeared as Virgil Tibbs' former longtime police partner and friend, Matthew Pogue on In the Heat of the Night episode "The Hammer and the Glove", which aired in 1988.

 In 1996, he was on the Early Edition episode Hoops.
 He played Wells in the Sliders episode (5/8) "Java Jive" (1999).

 In 2001, he played Officer William Henderson in an episode of TV series The District, entitled "The Project".
 In 2002, he appeared in "Normal Again", an episode of Buffy the Vampire Slayer, as a psychiatrist trying to convince Buffy Summers she is delusional.

 In 2010, Warren appeared in the independent film Anderson's Cross playing the father of the lead character Nick Anderson.